Webiks/ng2tips/ng-cli-offline/ng-cli-offline.md

 # Angular-Cli Offline
-Purpose: Install  (locally or globally) and work with angular-cli offline Process in general: Cache your packages, copy the cache folder to the offiline machine, then force npm to use that cache folder instead of accessing the internet.
+### Purpose: Install  (locally or globally) and work with angular-cli offline
+### Process in general: Cache your packages, copy the cache folder to the offiline machine, then force npm to use that cache folder instead of accessing the internet.

-I've wrote a [Post] on this subject.
+There is a [Post] on this subject.

 ### Step 1 : Cache it
 From terminal: